gjanders/SplunkVersionControl/README.md

 [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355)

 ## Release Notes
+### 1.0.10
+Changed import to use local Splunk python SDK to ensure this works on older Splunk versions

 ### 1.0.9
 Version 1.0.8 caused an issue where the checkpoint file stopped getting created, fixed in this version